PonyFest/website/content/pages/about.md

 url: /about
 ---

+<div class="text-box" style="text-align: left">

 # About PonyFest Online!
-<div class="text-box" style="text-align: left">

-Right!
-We know what you’re thinking: What the _hay_ is PonyFest Online?
-Where did you come from?
-This wasn’t a thing a week ago!
+What the _hay_ is PonyFest Online?

-You’d be right!
-PonyFest Online is an online Pony Convention with a one-week turnaround - Our entire organization, schedule, everything has been built this week!
-We were inspired by Ruef’s awesome [online Vendor Hall](https://bit.ly/SupportVendors) for our friends and family who’ve been directly hurt by the loss of in-person pony conventions.
+PonyFest Online started in 2020 as an online Pony Convention with a one-week turnaround to survive Covid - Our entire organization, schedule, everything was built in a week!
+We were inspired to create an online Vendor Hall for our friends and family who were hurt by the loss of in-person pony conventions.

-PonyFest Online is a celebration of our community, a space for us to come together in challenging times and find a way to love, live, and laugh together while we’re all indoors keeping each other safe.
+Since then, PonyFest Online has grown to host multiple conventions and concerts over the years as a celebration of our community.
+A space for us to come together regardless of distance from one another and find a way to love, live, and laugh together.

-We’re going to present a full day including:
-1. A vendor hall for you to buy awesome things and support our amazing content creators!
-2. A full Mane Events panel schedule from 10:00 AM - 3:30 AM EST with awesome Community Guests!
-3. Video Gaming & Tabletop spaces with both official events as well an encouraging everyone to run their own games and play together!
-4. Come and watch Panelist, Artist & Musicians this week on both of our stages!
-5. Open chat & voice channels for community-driven content

-This Saturday, come join us and spend all day with your fellow friends and fans!
-Together, well once again demonstrate that Friendship is Magic!

 </div>